girishbalachari/blockchain/README.md

 # blockchain
 bitcoin blockchain

+file structure.
+Please create src folder and copy blockchain.js and test.js file into and then run npm it will work.
+After coping need to install dependencies such as express, nodemon, sha1, uuid libraries/framworks

 Please write your application using NodeJS module with the following interface.
 Interface
 1. init(initialBalances, transactions, blockSize) => A function that initializes the